Win11Strove/babylon-chain/x/finality/README.md

          distribute rewards to the voted finality providers and their BTC delegations.
 Otherwise, none of the subsequent blocks shall be finalized and the loop breaks here.
-3. Update the finality provider's voting history and label it to `sluggish` if the number of block it has missed has passed the parameterized threshold.
+3. Update the finality provider's voting history and label it `sluggish` if the number of blocks it has missed has passed the parameterized threshold.

 ## Events